 Project management tools

 We all use some form of project management tool to manage our daily flow of tasks.
-If you’re in a tech team that’s developing a SaaS product, it’s likely Jira, Asana, ClickUp or some other similar type of tool.
-If your team members want to leave you product feedback here, it’s a pretty decent choice.
+If you’re in a tech team that’s developing a SaaS product, it’s likely Jira, Asana, ClickUp or other similar tools.
+I

 No matter your app preference, every project management tool has tasks, cards, boards and columns that you can choose for leaving feedback internally.
 Instead of jotting it down elsewhere, they can write down what they think needs to be improved on the spot.
 Your dev team can then take those cards/comments and turn them into tasks, shortening the feedback loop.

 This sounds great in theory, but in practice, it’s not perfect by any means.
 This system means that every team member needs to create a new task, note or card for a new piece of feedback or search the existing database for a similar note by someone else.
 Moreover, if they see a piece of feedback or a feature request, they can’t upvote it or rank it higher because very few project management tools have this option.